 "Bringing light, luminosity and Joy to your home!"

 Carrie Gustafson I am so fortunate that, as an artist, I am afforded the luxury of quiet every single day and the peace I receive from being in my studio is immeasurable.
 But what I have found even more remarkable is the effect that my work, created in tranquility, has on others.
-That the pieces I craft with love, care and time do indeed shine serenity, light and joy back into the world.
+That the pieces I craft with love, care and time do indeed shine serenity, light, and joy back into the world.

 My work is largely influenced by the natural world and I have come to view my studio time akin to cultivating a garden.
 A daily routine that is both an outlet for creative discovery and a space where I find balance.
 There is an organic rhythm to my process.
 Like an inhale and an exhale – inhaling my surroundings and exhaling life into new pieces.
-With each new piece another door for exploration opens.
+With each new piece, another door for exploration opens.
 And I have found that each work uniquely informs the next; as much as anything external or pre-meditative.

 A larger piece can take several weeks to complete and the seemingly simple act of hand cutting and applying stencils - one at a time – has led to great discovery.
 Watching the growth of new patterns and the interplay of positive and negative space is a creative journey in itself.
-My love of color is always present and glass – magical and radiant; made by way of breath’s imprint – retains importance as metaphor in my work.
+My love of color is always present and glass – magical and radiant; made by way of breath’s imprint – retains importance as a metaphor in my work.

-Experiments in glassblowing while a printmaking major at Rhode Island School of Design (RISD) ignited my signature style of intricate patterns on vibrantly colored hand-blown glass.
-Upon graduation I quickly found my way into the glass studio.
+Experiments in glassblowing while a printmaking major at Rhode Island School of Design (RISD) ignited my signature style of intricate patterns on the vibrantly colored hand-blown glass.
+Upon graduation, I quickly found my way into the glass studio.
 My curiosity took me to the Pilchuck Glass School (WA); Penland School of Crafts (NC); Studio at the Corning Museum of Glass (NY); the Rosin Studio, on Murano, Venice’s historic “glass island” in Italy.
 In 1998 I found studio space in Cambridge, MA where I continue to thrive.

-For over a decade I worked with traditional vessels and I was captivated by the interplay that light, color, pattern and texture have with these closed forms.
+For over a decade I worked with traditional vessels and I was captivated by the interplay that light, color, pattern, and texture have with these closed forms.
 In 2011 (and 2016) I was honored to be the recipient of a Massachusetts Cultural Council Grant.

 This, coupled with a residency at the Tacoma Museum of Glass (2011), enabled me to embark on a new journey - breaking away from the vessel.
 The act of cutting open the vessels has presented me with a vast expanse of new possibilities and challenges, both technical and aesthetic.
-It has been a fascinating to witness just how different an “open” form reacts to light; this is an exciting new journey and potent metaphor for this stage in my life.
+It has been fascinating to witness just how different an “open” form reacts to light; this is an exciting new journey and potent metaphor for this stage in my life.
 Based on African currency bracelets this new format seemingly serves a dual purpose – for me a new way to see color and texture and light; and for the viewer, a fresh perspective.
-Perhaps due to the nature of the forms - which are reminiscent of artifacts and more easily identifiable with the pace of a museum – are seemingly more deserving of close observation – where as a vessel, which we identify as utilitarian, might more easily be overlooked.
+Perhaps due to the nature of the forms - which are reminiscent of artifacts and more easily identifiable with the pace of a museum – are seemingly more deserving of close observation – whereas a vessel, which we identify as utilitarian, might more easily be overlooked.